-A staple in Greeley is back with new features, a flower garden, bookstore and more community fanfare.
+A staple in Greeley is back with new features, a plant shop, bookstore and more community fanfare.

 The Greeley Armory reopened this past summer after a series of renovations.
 It features a coffee shop, plant store, bookstore, stage, and art gallery.